For Service Members – Benefits

 Entrepreneurial and business education.

-- Some universities and nonprofit organizations offer free or low-cost entrepreneur and business-focused courses, either online or in person, for veterans and military family members.
+- Some universities and nonprofit groups offer free or low-cost entrepreneur and business-focused courses for veterans and family members.

 - Learn more at the Department of Labor’s Veterans Opportunities site.

-- Depending on your discharge terms and state of residence, you may be eligible for unemployment insurance.
+- Depending on your type of discharge and where you live, you may be able to get unemployment insurance.

 - Check your closest unemployment office or visit the Department of Labor.

-Call Military OneSource at 800-342-9647 or click here for overseas calling options to find out more about your options in pursuing education or employment opportunities.
+Call Military OneSource at 800-342-9647 or click here for overseas calling options to find out more about help with education or employment.